 When travelling at higher speeds your wheels turn faster and more heat is subsequently generated.
 It is important, therefore, that the chosen tyres can cope with this.

 Speed ratings are not exclusively about speed – they are also about ride comfort, tread wear, traction, and cornering ability.
 A tyre with a higher speed rating will give better grip and stopping power but may not last as long and may not perform as well in cold weather/winter conditions.
 V, Z, W, and Y-rated tyres, therefore, tend to be better suited to high-performance vehicles driven in warmer climates.

 Can I fit tyres with a higher speed rating?

 Yes, this is fine.
 If changing tyres, there are no issues with fitting models that have a higher speed rating than your current ones.

 Can I fit tyres with a lower speed rating?

 No, you should NEVER do this.
 Using a tyre with too low a speed rating for the car increases the risk of tyre failure at high speeds.
 Also, doing this can potentially invalidate your insurance.

 If you would like an experienced mechanic to give your tyres the once over (or replace them), why not give your nearest Protyre garage a call to arrange an appointment?
-We offer free tyre checks and a number of other vital safety checks.
-To find your nearest Protyre garage, simply use the search function on our website - all you need to do is enter your postcode.
+We offer free tyre checks and a number of other vital free safety checks.
+To find your nearest Protyre garage, click the button below and enter your postcode into our search box.
 You can also book a tyre check online if you prefer.